 Final Examination

 Final examinations are offered the week before the fall semester begins in August.
 Study guides are available in the department office.
-Students who do not succeed the first time they take the exam may repeat it once, with the possibility to retake it the week before the spring semester begins in January.
+Students who do not succeed the first time they take the exam may repeat it once, the week before the spring semester begins in January.

 Students must complete all requirements and be granted the Master of Science degree within one calendar year of passing the MS final examination; those who do not meet this deadline are required to take the exam again.